How do we live with the quickening mash-up of cultures that is the result of mass migration?

 The following week the tour heads to the West Coast for the first of two events co-hosted by Cultural Vistas and Hostelling International USA (HI USA) on Monday evening, October 21 at HI USA’s Fisherman’s Wharf location in San Francisco.
 Fittingly, the third talk will take place during International Education Week on Thursday evening, November 21 at HI USA’s Boston location.

 In San Francisco and Boston, Morais’ talks will be followed by a panel discussion including local community experts and a light reception.
-Tickets for both events are $35 plus fees and include a signed copy of the newly-released, The Man With No Borders.

 All proceeds will support Cultural Vistas’ and HI USA’s efforts to expand access to immersive international learning and travel opportunities through each organization’s need-based scholarship funds.